edgedb/edgedb/docs/cli/edgedb_instance/edgedb_instance_link.rst

 .. note::

-    Unlike other ``edgedb instance`` sub-commands, ``edgedb instance link`` is recommended to link self-hosted production instances.
+    Unlike other ``edgedb instance`` sub-commands, ``edgedb instance link`` is recommended to link self-hosted instances.
 This can make other operations like migrations, dumps, and restores more convenient.

     Linking is not required for EdgeDB Cloud instances.
 They can always be accessed via CLI using ``<github-username>/<instance-name>``.